- Oops!Something went wrong.Please try again later.

-Evertz Technologies' (TSE:ET) stock is up by a considerable 6.5% over the past week.
-As most would know, fundamentals are what usually guide market price movements over the long-term, so we decided to look at the company's key financial indicators today to determine if they have any role to play in the recent price movement.
+Evertz Technologies (TSE:ET) has had a great run on the share market with its stock up by a significant 15% over the last three months.
+Given that stock prices are usually aligned with a company's financial performance in the long-term, we decided to study its financial indicators more closely to see if they had a hand to play in the recent price move.
 Particularly, we will be paying attention to Evertz Technologies' ROE today.

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity